Structuring And Writing Your Dissertation

 - Conclusion and showing the contribution of your research

 In humanities, the structure assumes an essay-like format, all while analyzing the secondary and primary sources.
 You can base your structure on different case studies or themes.
 Other essential elements in a dissertation include the title page, reference list, and abstract.
-Be sure to consult your departmental head or supervisor in case you need help with the structure.
+Be sure to consult your departmental head, supervisor or professional dissertation writers in case you need help with the structure.

 You should indicate its title, your full name, the department, the institution, your degree program, and the date of submission in any document.
 Other additional features include the student number, supervisor’s name, university logo, etc.